- Home

 7. How do you handle database migrations?

-I create unit tests for business logic, integration tests for data access, and end-to-end tests for critical flows.
+I write unit tests for business logic, integration tests for data access, and end-to-end tests for critical flows.
 Test containers simulate dependencies, while Spring profiles configure test environments.
 CI pipeline runs all test categories before deployment.

 11. Describe a time when you improved a Spring Security implementation.